adobe/aio-lib-java/core/README.md

 * `aio_workspace_id` your Adobe Developer Console workspace Id (`project.workspace.id`)

 ### Workspace Authentication Context
-The `Workspace` POJO must also hold your Adobe Developer Auth configurations, pick one of the following authentication methods:
+The `Workspace` POJO must also hold your Adobe Developer Auth configurations, pick one of the following authentication methods (see [aio-lib-java-ims](../ims/README.md) docs for more details):

 #### OAuth2 authentication
 For [OAuth2 authentication](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/#oauth-server-to-server-credential), you will need to provide the following properties: